-11 Writ petition no 657 of 1995.
+18 Writ petition no 657 of 1995.
 The Supreme Court, in its order dated 4 February 2005, that "The Polluter Pays Principle means that absolute liability of harm to the environment extends not only to compensate the victims of pollution, but also to the cost of restoring environmental degradation.
 Remediation of damaged environment is part of the process of sustainable development."

-(iii) PMC assists PMU in managing the program and assures technical quality of design and construction;

-(iv) DSCs design the infrastructure, manage tendering of Contractors and supervise the construction process;

-(v) PIUs appoint and manage the Contractor to design, build and operate elements of the infrastructure in a particular town;

-(vi) A Program Steering Committee (PSC)12 assists UDHD in providing policy guidance and coordination across all towns and subprojects; and

-(vii) City/Town Level Committees13 (C/TLCs) have also been established in each program town/city to monitor project implementation in the town and provide recommendations to the PIU where necessary.
+BUIDCo, who works closely with and reports to the Principal Secretary of UDHD.
+UDHD, on the other hand, will implement the institutional reform component under the investment program and coordinate with (i) national and state agencies to resolve any inter-departmental issues, and (ii) BUIDCo and city ULBs for implementation of physical investment activities.

+- 254. The main agencies involved in managing and implementing the subproject are: - (i) UDHD is responsible for management, coordination, and execution of all activities funded under the loan; - (ii) BUIDCo, PMU is responsible for coordinating construction of subprojects across all towns, and for ensuring consistency of approach and performance; - (iii) PMC assists PMU in managing the program and assures technical quality of design and construction; - (iv) DSCs design the infrastructure, manage tendering of Contractors and supervise the construction process; - (v) PIUs appoint and manage the Contractor to design, build and operate elements of the infrastructure in a particular town; - (vi) A Program Steering Committee (PSC)19 assists UDHD in providing policy guidance and coordination across all towns and subprojects; and - (viii) City/Town Level Committees20 (C/TLCs) have also been established in each program town or city to monitor project implementation in the town and provide recommendations to the PIU where necessary.

-277. PMU's Role in Safeguards.
+255. PMU's Role in Safeguards.
 The PMU within BUIDCo have an Environmental and Social Management Coordinator (ESMC) who address environmental and social safeguards issues with assistance from Program Management Consultants (PMC).
 Environment Engineer of PMU will responsible of supervision and management of environment issues related to engineering aspects of the project.
 The PMC includes an Environmental Specialist and a Social Safeguards Specialist engaged.
 The ESMC will ensure that the EARF, resettlement framework, and IPPF are followed during subproject implementation as well as the environmental management plan and resettlement plan prepared for different Tranches.
 The ESMC through the PMC also lead preparation of safeguards documents for future Tranches with inputs from PIU/ DSC.